 Okay, Mia.
 Stay focused

 I looked at Matt.
 He was trying to be brave and didn’t want me to see him cry.

-The room got quiet, you could not hear a pin drop.
+The room got so quiet you could hear a pin drop.
 As I looked around, I noticed I had everyone’s attention.
 I carried on and tried to fight my nerves.

-“Yes, when I think about the guy who caused this awful accident, I wanted to scream so loud!
-It angered me too.
+“Yes, when I think about the guy who caused this awful accident, I want to scream so loud!
+It angered me, too.
 How he was not thinking and was too busy texting and driving!
 Come on!
 He was negligent.
-Then, he hit Leo’s car, and both Leo and Matt were injured.”
+Then he hit Leo’s car, and both Leo and Matt were injured.”

 I could hear Matt’s cries from within the crowd.
 I am working hard to compose myself.
 Already, my voice sounds a bit broken.

 “Here, take this,” says one of the girls in the front row.

 I smiled at her and grabbed the tissue from her hand.
 “Thank you.”
 She nodded.
 “You’re welcome.”

 “When I learned of Leo’s death, it was like a bad nightmare.
 I just could not shake a bad feeling in the air all that day.
 I tried very much to ignore it, but it just would not leave me.
 Then, my best friend Courtney called me.
 She had seen an accident on the news.
 She said she thought maybe both Leo and Matt had gotten hurt.
 I thought she was being overly dramatic, and I even poked fun at the fact she actually thought it was our guys who had gotten hurt.”